JeremyDezalos/data-viz-project/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

 The dataset contains 7889 admissions that contains an ICD that is related to sepsis.
+This exploratory data analysis will focus on the patients themselves and will try to explain who they are.
 The age repartition of this cohort is this:

 <img src="age.png" alt="age" width="80%" height="80%" title = "age">